tempestphp/tempest-docs/src/Web/Blog/articles/2025-07-28-tempest-view-updates.md

 ---
-title: Major updates to Tempest View
+title: Major updates to Tempest views
 description: Tempest 1.5 released with some major improvements to its templating engine
 author: brent
 tag: Release